Car Detailing Tips Nobody’s Been Honest Enough to Tell You

 • Modern day clear coats are forever being improved and are superior to clear coats of days past.

 • Most car paint will last 2-4 years without any form of washing and waxing and be just fine.
-But this is neglectful and you will pay a greater price later on.
+But this is neglectful and you will pay a greater price through deferred maintenance.

 • If all you did for your car was to wash it every (2) weeks, wax every quarter, and used the clay bar to remove fall-out once a year, you would be ahead of 95% of the crowd; plus your car would not only look better than pretty much every other car on the road, but you would retain as much resale value as possible.